elizabethmcd/EBPR-MAGs/README.md

 ls $PWD/*.qced.fastq > ~/metagenomeList.txt
 ```

+From the home directory, run `makeMappingCombos.py`.
 Submit the submission script `mapMetasToRefs.sub`.
-This script will queue the jobs by bin, mapping the reads fomr each timepoint to the particular bin.
-It will create sorted BAM files and depth files, from which statistics will be deposited in `refname.coverage.txt` on Gluster.
-Additionally in the folder for each reference genome will be the sorted, indexed BAM file for manually refining each bin using Anvi'o.
+This script will queue the job by timepoint vs bin, saving in each directory that timepoint-vs-bin's coverage statistics and sorted/index BAM file for refining with Anvi'o.

 ### Manually Refine Bins with Anvi'o